about

 Everyday Eschatology

-My ongoing book project is entitled “Everyday Eschatology: Centering and Healing in Two Hindu Sects.”
+My ongoing book project is Everyday Eschatology: Societal Redemption in South Asia.
 It is an ethnographic analysis of how members of the Brahma Kumaris and the Gayatri Pariwar attempt to re-center religion in everyday life as a means of fulfilling the world-building charters of their parent organizations.

 The Brahma Kumaris and the Gayatri Pariwar are two Hindu sects that have gained international traction since their beginnings in the 1930s.
 Both organizations envision and prepare for an imminent transition into a new Golden Age through self-care regimens that imbue Hindu ascetic practices and rituals with the authority of modern rational science.
 Rather than retreat from society, these groups continue to engage their surrounding communities in attempts to act as custodians of societal welfare.
 Through ethnographic accounts of these institutions’ activities in the Hindi belt of North India, I argue for renewed attention to the non-temple spaces where members of international religious organizations respond to a world understood to be on the brink of collapse.